aws-samples/foundational-llm-chat/README.md

    - **`region`**: an array of regions used to access the model.
 One if you did not enable cross-region inference, multiple for cross region inference.

 Optional configuration parameters include:
-- `inference_profile`: Settings for cross-region inference
+- `inference_profile`: Settings for cross-region or global inference
-  - `prefix`: Region prefix (e.g., "us")
+  - `prefix`: Region prefix (e.g., "us") or "global" for global inference profiles
   - `region`: Primary inference region
+  - `global`: *[optional]* Set to `true` for global inference profiles (e.g., `global.anthropic.claude-sonnet-4-5-20250929-v1:0`)
-  - Note: Required only when using cross-region inference.
+  - Note: Required only when using cross-region or global inference.
 Models must be enabled in all specified regions
 - `system_prompt`: Custom system prompt
 - `cost`: Pricing information
   - **`input_1k_price`**: The cost (in USD) for 1,000 input tokens.
 You can find the pricing information for different models on the [AWS Bedrock pricing page](https://aws.amazon.com/bedrock/pricing/).